-How do consent documents need to be formatted?When consent documents are approved in ARROW, they receive an approval stamp and are converted by ARROW to PDF documents.
-When ARROW converts a document from Microsoft Word to Adobe PDF, fonts and other items in the Word document may introduce slight changes that affect the final formatting of the stamped consent document.
+When consent documents are approved by the IRB, they receive an approval stamp and are converted to PDF documents.
+Fonts and other items in the Word document may introduce slight changes that affect the final formatting of the stamped consent document.
 To minimize the chances of encountering formatting errors in stamped consent documents, please follow the guidelines below: